 Application

-This unit describes the skills and knowledge required to determine employer needs and service level requirements, source suitable job seekers, and provide employer advice and support following the placement.
+This unit describes the skills and knowledge required to establish employer needs and service level requirements, source suitable job seekers, and provide employer advice and support following the placement.

 This unit applies to individuals working in employment services, within established policies and procedures.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria